pivotal/docs-tap/workloads/worker.hbs.md

 by reading from a worker or a background scheduled time source, and don't expose any network interfaces.

-Applications using the `worker` workload type have the following features:
+An application using the `worker` workload type has the following features:

-* Do not natively autoscale, but can be used with the Kubernetes Horizontal Pod Autoscaler
+* Does not natively autoscale, but you can use these applications with the Kubernetes Horizontal Pod Autoscaler.
-* Do not expose any network services
+* Does not expose any network services.
-* Use health checks if defined by a convention
+* Uses health checks if defined by a convention.
-* Use a rolling update pattern by default
+* Uses a rolling update pattern by default.

 When creating a workload with `tanzu apps workload create`, you can use the `--type=worker` argument to select the `worker` workload type.